 fbpx

 After all, with so many possible applications, you’re probably wondering if you can also use the substance in outdoor flooring.
+In this article, we will not only answer that question but also go over some important details about the material.

-Although both grout and mortar are applied as a thick emulsion and harden over time, grout has low viscosity and lack of lime.
+Unlike other architectural glues (such as plaster or joint compound), when you mix and apply the grout correctly, it forms a water-resistant seal.
+Although both grout and mortar are applied as a thick emulsion and harden over time, grout has low viscosity and a lack of lime.

 can you grout pavers?

-A quick look at grout between pavers.
+A quick look at the grout between pavers.

-There are two methods for grouting patio pavers, and neither is difficult to do:
+There are two methods for grouting patio pavers — and neither is difficult to do:

 • The first way requires you to use a grout bag.